 Quick Access is a prominent feature in Windows 10.
 To be specific, the Quick Access Toolbar includes a set of commands (they are independent of the tab on the ribbon, which is displayed currently) and it can be customized.

-Would you freak out?
-Feel depressed?
-Get into a panic?
-These are the natural responses to the Quick Access content missing issue.
-But, don’t worry when folders or files missing from Windows 10 Quick Access occurs because I have easy but effective ways to help you out of the woods (turning to MiniTool Software).
+Would you freak out or get into a panic?
+Don’t worry when folders or files missing from Windows 10 Quick Access occurs.
+Here are easy but effective ways to help you out of the woods.

-- Sometimes, the items that disappeared from Quick Access are just gone from the list.
+- The items that disappeared from Quick Access are just gone from the list.

-- In other cases, the files or folders are permanently deleted/lost from a Window 10 computer.
+- In other cases, the files or folders are permanently deleted/lost from a Windows 10 computer.

-Either way, files recovery on Windows 10 can be done and I will give my own suggestions on how to do it: do a Windows 10 troubleshooting or use MiniTool Power Data Recovery to recover data in Windows 10.
+Either way, files recovery in Windows 10 can be done and I will give my suggestions on how to do it: do a Windows 10 troubleshooting or use MiniTool Power Data Recovery to recover data in Windows 10.

-As for how to recover data exactly when the Quick Access not showing recent files problem occurs and how to restore files to Windows 10 Quick Access again, I will give detailed tutorials for you to refer to.
+Well, how to recover permanently deleted files in Windows 10/8/7?
+As for how to recover data exactly when Quick Access not showing recent files problem occurs and how to restore files to Windows 10 Quick Access again, I will give detailed tutorials for you to refer to.

-Part 1 – Files in Windows 10 Quick Access Are Totally Missing
+Part 1: Files in Windows 10 Quick Access Are Missing

 How Do You Finish Windows 10 Data Recovery